hanatos/vkdt/readme.md

 - multi module pipeline
 - speed

+# a few random thoughts and notes

 arch:
 - vulkan / glsl compute shaders
   - this is not only about vs. opencl but also completely scheduling things on GPU, interleaving jobs right, and overall getting more performance for small jobs (thumbnail creation..)
-- imgui
-- does that mean c++ in the core?
+- imgui with tightly encapsulated c++ part responsible for the interfacing
-- python bindings (pybind11)
+- python bindings (pybind11)?

 dependencies:
 - vulkan, glslangValidator
 - sdl2
 - submodule imgui
 - submodule rawspeed (pulls in pugixml and stdc++)
-- submodule pybind11
+- submodule pybind11?
 - libjpeg
 - build: make, sed